apache/pulsar-site/docs/client-libraries-producers.md

 ### Use built-in message router

-You can specify the [routing mode](concepts-messaging.md#routing-modes) in the `ProducerConfiguration` object to configure your producer.
 The routing mode determines which partition (internal topic) each message should be published to.

 The following is an example: